 1. What is the process to go abroad?

-a.
-Study abroad requires careful planning and getting an early start certainly helps.
+Studying abroad requires careful planning and getting an early start certainly helps.
 Meet with your academic advisor to determine which classes you have left to take.
 General education and elective courses are typically easier to find abroad, but major and minor courses are often available abroad too.
 Each student has different needs and we try to tailor your study abroad experience based on what classes you need.
-Utilize walk-in advising offered Monday through Friday to meet with a Peer Ambassador.
-The PA, an undergraduate study abroad alumni, will demonstrate how to research your options and detail how to choose the right program provider.

 2. When can I study abroad?